-Many of us might have wondered at some point on how to train our dog not to jump.
-Before we get on with the hows, let us first understand the whys.
+In this blog post, we’ll share with you how to train your dog not to jump.
+But before we get on with the hows, let us first understand the whys of this unwanted behavior.

 Why do Dogs Jump on You?

 Dogs also jump up on people to try to reach and lick their faces as a sign of affection.
-Since people are way taller than dogs, the dogs would have to jump up to show this affection.
-The dogs want to show us that they need attention and want to spend some bonding time with us.
+Since people are way taller than dogs, an adult dog would have to jump up to show this affection.

-During their puppy days, dogs are excited about seeing their moms bringing food.
-In order to ask their mom to give them food, they jump up to try to reach their mom’s face as a sign that they want food.
+During their puppy days, dogs are excited to see their pet parents bringing food.
+A new puppy would jump up to try to reach his pet parent’s face as a sign that they want food.

 Eventually, this behavior is adopted by the puppies as they grow older.
 It has become a natural reaction for them.
 When they see us bringing food, they usually jump on us.
 It is their way of communicating that we ought to put food on their plates now.

 Some dogs jump on other people when they are stressed or when they lack confidence in the presence of unfamiliar faces.
-This jumping behavior is resorted to by dogs to show that they are the “boss”.
+This dog-jumping behavior is their way of manifesting that they are the “boss.”
 It is their way of showing that they are the ones in control.

-For some dog breeds, they jump up and down to show that they want to go outdoors as they need to spend off their pent-up energy.
+Some dog breeds jump up and down to show that they want to go outdoors as they need to spend their pent-up energy.
 It is a signal for you to bring them outside to do their exercises.

-A dog kept indoor or inside a dog crate or on a leash for too long gets bored and becomes restless.
-The feeling of necessity to go outside is overwhelming and they jump to tell you that it is time.
+A dog kept indoors or inside a dog crate or on a leash for too long gets bored and becomes restless.
+The feeling of necessity to go outside is overwhelming, and they jump to tell you that it is time.
 Just like humans, they need to spend some time outdoors.

 Why Stop your Dog from Jumping?

-This jumping behavior of dogs are sometimes seen as annoying for some people.
-Imagine yourself dressed up about to go to the office or to a party and your dog suddenly jumps on you.
+This jumping behavior of dogs is sometimes seen as annoying by some people.
+Imagine yourself dressed up and about to go to the office or to a party, and your dog suddenly jumps on you.
 Your suit or dress gets torn or dirty.
 It can be quite frustrating and irritating.

 A dog who always jumps might actually be dangerous for people who easily lose balance and are not steady on their feet.
 It can cause children to topple down and may result in injuries.
 Elderly and frail individuals might fall down and cause damage to their bodies.

-Behavior Management – How to Train Dogs not to Jump
+How to Train A Dog Not to Jump

 Now that we know why dogs jump, we can learn how to train dogs not to jump and how to manage this jumping behavior.

-So, how do I train my dog not to jump on visitors?
-You can train your dog not to jump when you get home or when visitors arrive at your doorstep by telling him to “sit” or “stay” once he started jumping.
+You can train your dog from jumping on people when you get home or when visitors arrive at your front door by telling your dog to “sit” or “stay” once he starts jumping.
 Once he obeys, pay him some attention and give him a reward or a treat.

-If he is not trained to “sit” and “stay”, once he started to jump, you can totally disregard him and pay him no attention.
+If he is not trained to “sit” and “stay,” once he starts to jump, you can totally disregard him and pay him no attention.
 It is also suggested that once your dog starts jumping on you, go out of the door and try to re-enter again.
-Continue doing this until your dog realizes that you do not want to be jumped upon when you enter the door.
+Continue doing this until your dog realizes you do not want to be jumped upon when entering the door.

 You can also try to put him on a leash or a crate.
 Once you enter the door, they will try to jump up on you but will not be able to reach you.
 Wait until they settle down or have stopped jumping before giving them attention.